-Bluum will ensure that each eligible applicant that receives a subgrant under Idaho's Communities of Excellence grant will implement with fidelity the activities described in the subgrantee's application, and to ensure that they adhere to federal rules and regulations and accomplish their performance goals.
+Bluum will ensure that each eligible applicant that receives a subgrant under Idaho's Building on Success grant will implement with fidelity the activities described in the subgrantee's application, and to ensure that they adhere to federal rules and regulations and accomplish their performance goals.
 This monitoring system reviews charter schools each year.

-- Up to 18 month Planning Phase a desk review is conducted at the end of the planning phase to ensure that there is a signed contract and any necessary waivers on file, technical assistance is completed, grant award spending is timely, and an Annual Financial Report (AFR) has been submitted. - Year 1 and Year 2 Implementation a site visit is conducted by grant program staff and outside experts as needed to review a list of indicators to identify progress toward grant objectives, spending according to budget, educational programming, enrollment procedures, receipt of other federal funds and compliance to various other requirements, including fulfillment of TA, review of certifications, and submission of the AFR.
+- Year 0 Implementation a desk review is conducted at the end of the 0 year to ensure that there is a signed contract and waivers on file, technical assistance is completed, grant award spending is timely, and an Annual Financial Report (AFR) has been submitted. - Year 1 and Year 2 Implementation a site visit is conducted by grant program staff and outside experts as needed to review a list of indicators to identify progress toward grant objectives, spending according to budget, educational programming, enrollment procedures, receipt of other federal funds and compliance to various other requirements, including fulfillment of TA, review of certifications, and submission of the AFR.
 This comprehensive review looks at academic performance, learning environment, organizational effectiveness, governance, and quality leadership through a variety of lenses.
 The school is provided with a final written report that includes suggestions for both short- and long-term school improvements.